masroore/laravel-medialibrary-test/README.md

 # laravel-medialibrary-test

-Multiple file upload with `spatie/laravel-medialibrary`
+Multiple file upload with Dropzone.js and `spatie/laravel-medialibrary`

 Delete all media files associated with a model